rack-io/rackio-documentation/docs/index.md

 * RESTful API
 * Web Based Admin

-Each of these features are presented as declarative classes so you can define how your application will behave and interact with-in its own internals.
+Each of these features are presented as declarative decorators, application methods and classes so you can define how your application will behave and interact with-in its own internals.

 ---